HalbFettKaese/EllipsoidSelectors/README.md

   * `$dx`
   * `$dy`
   * `$dz`
     * Set the size of the targeted area.
+The ellipsoid will expand towards each direction from the center position for the given delta values.
   * `$x2`
   * `$y2`
   * `$z2`